Posts

 Troubleshooting in style

-If you ask me what I like to do most in life, I would straightaway answer two things: solving problems and explaining things to others.
 I think these two passions are what led me to academia and eventually a career in research.
 Doing research is a non-stop problem-solving job.
 And once you solve your problems you need to explain your ‘complicated’ ideas, sometimes to people with a very different background than yours.
+Of course, these aspects are not only found in academia, but what is beautiful is that this troubleshooting at the university level is really what you are supposed to be doing.
+It’s part of the job description and you get rewarded for doing it actively.

 An interactive MATLAB tutorial